GibbyGecko/CompRobo_FSM_Team_15/README.md

 ## Project Overview

 For this project we programmed a Neato to run a sequence of behaviors inside a finite state machine.
-During this sequence it drives a square, creeps forward until an obstacle is within 1 m, and then finds a wall and follows it.
+During this sequence it drives a square, drives forward in a spiral until it; sees something, completes a full circle, or you push both side bumpers, and then finds a wall and follows it.
 During this sequence a bump-sensor e-stop is running for safety.

 Key design choices:
 - Only one node controls`cmd_vel`.
 This node calls each behavior node, cancels their timers, and calls just the active behavior each tick, so there is no conflict over which behaviors is getting published to `cmd_vel`.
 - The emergency stop is not a state, but a override that is constantly running.
-- The turning during the driving in square state uses odometry yaw instead of timing, after timed turns caused angle innacuricies
+- The turning during the driving in square state uses odometry yaw instead of timing, after timed turns caused angle inaccuracies.